hms-networks/flexy-osisoft-connector/README.md

 ### Basic Authentication

 This connector uses basic authentication (RFC7617) to communicate with OSIsoft and requires basic authentication to be enabled.

+### Starting Files

+The connector release zip has a starting files directory included in it.
+This starting files directory contains JVMRUN file and connector configuration file, as well as an OCS specific basic script.

 ### Configuration